Gurimarie/Entertainments-r-us/README.md

 - Ability to add products to shoppingbag and go to secure checkout to pay through stripe.
 - A login-feature with profile-page for each user.
 - Order-history and form to update shipping-info available on profile-page for logged-in users.
 - Users that have "staff-user"-rights (between customer and superuser) can add, edit and delete artists, performances and products.
 This is the usertype used by the artists offering their services on the website, so that they can add new performances and edit info as they wish, without having to go through a website-admin.
+Link to add_ pages are in the dropdown under the login-button on the top-nav (only visible for logged in users with usertype staff or superuser).
+Link to edit and delete artists are on the bottom of the artist_detail-page, for artists, they are at the bottom of each performance-card on the artist_page, and for products, they are on the bottom of the card in the artist_product_detail-page.
 - Users can search for keywords in performances-name and description, and get the related performance.
 - Users may choose to see only artist of a particular type (choir or bands for instance), og to see performances of a certain genre (f.ex. jazz).
 Or to sort performances by artist, or artists by artist-rating, etc
 - When you sort by a category, a box with the chosen genre is shown under the page-title, to inform the user of what choice has been made.